LambdaGaming/GAuto/README.md

 If you want to interface with this addon through Lua, see the [documentation](dev.md) for hooks, functions, and other things you can use.

 # Compatibilities
  - Photon Legacy is fully compatible.
-The HUD will adjust itself to make room for the Photon HUD when driving emergency vehicles, and the default controls have been designed to avoid conflicts with Photon.
+Both the HUD and default controls were designed to avoid conflicts with it.
  - Photon 2 is mostly compatible.
-The HUD will adjust itself like Photon Legacy, but seat switching and ejection are disabled on Photon 2 vehicles due to how the controls are setup.
+The HUD will not overlap, but seat switching and ejection are disabled on Photon 2 vehicles due to how the controls are setup.
 All other controls should not conflict.
  - Simfphys and LVS vehicles are fully compatible.
 Nothing should conflict, and the spikestrip will pop tires from both systems.
  - VFire is supported.
 For the best destruction effects, it's recommended you have it installed.
  - GChroma is supported.
 All available keybinds will be highlighted when you enter the drivers seat of a vehicle.